Exploring the Dynamics of Knowledge Societies: Using the Future to Shape Transformative Policies

 - Ana Carla Fonseca, Special Advisor for the Creative Economy for the UN (UNDP/UNCTAD)

-This Forum, open to UNESCO Member States, the UNESCO community at large and the external audience, will conclude with panel discussions and an open question and answer debate with the audience.
+The Forum concluded with panel discussions and an open question and answer debate with the audience.